julianxhokaxhiu/sublime-projecttreetemplater/README.md

     but let we suppose we're going to remove all files inside the folder (and the folder itself), then we have to write:

         -css/*

+    or you can also write

+        -css

+    since it will autodetect if it's a folder.
+Notice that this is just the same syntax as `-css/*`.

 * To place a *default* template for *every* file which will be created with that extension we will use the <code>?</code> character as the first character of your line.
 An example of use would be: